Cucumber growing at farm

 • Sustainable Living – Vegetable gardening is an essential foundation of a more self-sufficient lifestyle.
 Home-grown green beans are generally more flavorful and nutritious than store-bought.
 Kentucky Wonder Pole beans are excellent whether canned, frozen, or pickled for long-term storage.
 If grown to full maturity, it can also be a delicious shelling bean.

-• Easy to Grow – Seeds are packed in a beautiful paper packet with instructions for successful growing and germination in your home garden.
+• The Info You Need to Grow – These non-perishable seeds are packed in a beautiful paper packet with instructions for successful growing and germination in your home garden.
 Each package also has instructions for saving seeds after harvest.
 Getting started is simple for both beginner and experienced gardeners.

 Sale